The Thermodynamics of Cooking and How Different Cooking Methods Work

 Is IR heating better?
 Dr. Blonder says "IR energy is delivered faster than convection, but slower than conduction.
 So it can brown a little more effectively than a conventional grill but not as fast as a hot pan or grill grates.
 There are fewer hot spots from IR cookers.
 On the other hand, you can get thermal runaway with IR.
 If one section of the meat is dark, it absorbs more IR than the lighter sections.
 It browns, becomes darker still, and eventually burns."
 And real IR burners are not good at achieving low temperatures.

 I recommend gas grills with IR burner sections, especially them for getting dark sears on steaks and other meats when the browning of the surface creates thousands of new flavor compounds.

 The illustration below shows how different outdoor cookers work.

 4) Flat Top.
-Gas produces radiant heat in the fire box.
+Gas or charcoal produce radiant heat in the fire box.
 Solid griddle under the food absorbs heat and produces conduction heat on surface of the food.
-The bottom of the food absorbs conduction heat and produces conduction heat moving to the top of the food.
+The bottom of the food absorbs conduction heat, browns where it is in contact with the surface, and conducts heat towards the top of the food.
 Without a lid, heat escapes from the food upward, cooling its top.

 7) Lid Off Gas.
 Burners produce radiant heat that heats metal drip protector bars, lava rocks, or ceramic briquets.
 They absorb heat and produce radiant and convection heat.
 The grates absorb heat and produce conduction heat on surface of the food.
-The exterior of the food produces conduction heat and it moves to the top of the food.
+The exterior of the food converts the energy to conduction heat and it moves towards the top of the food.
 Without a lid, radiant heat escapes from the food upward, cooling its top.

 Master of the flame and keeper of time